A-Level · Biology · AQA · Mark scheme decoded

 Initial chromosome content: 2n = 8 (4 pairs of homologous chromosomes), with each chromosome having been replicated to consist of 2 sister chromatids before division.

-Step 2: After meiosis I (the reduction division), homologous chromosomes separate.
+2. After meiosis I (the reduction division), homologous chromosomes separate.2 marks

 Chromosome content after meiosis I: n = 4 (two cells, each with 4 chromosomes, but each chromosome still consists of 2 sister chromatids, as homologues have separated but chromatids have not).
 This halves the chromosome number from diploid to haploid.

-Step 3: After meiosis II, sister chromatids separate.
+3. After meiosis II, sister chromatids separate.2 marks

 Chromosome content after meiosis II: n = 4 (four cells, each with 4 chromosomes that now consist of single chromatids, as sister chromatids have separated).